anseki/readline-sync/README.md

 # readlineSync

-Synchronous [Readline](http://nodejs.org/api/readline.html) for interactively running.
+Synchronous [Readline](http://nodejs.org/api/readline.html) for interactively running to have a conversation with the user via a console(TTY).
-The interface is used with `process.stdin` and `process.stdout` in order to accept user input.

 ## Example